Lidcombe

 Lidcombe has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 48 projects that are expected to impact the area.
-Notable projects include The Concourse at Lidcombe - DOOLEYS Regeneration Project, Lidcombe Town Centre Public Domain Plan, Central Lidcombe Multi-Storey Warehouse, and New Auburn Basketball Centre.
-A detailed list of projects likely to be most relevant is provided below.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 48 projects that may affect this region.
+Notable initiatives include The Concourse at Lidcombe - DOOLEYS Regeneration Project, Lidcombe Town Centre Public Domain Plan, Central Lidcombe Multi-Storey Warehouse, and New Auburn Basketball Centre.
+Below is a list of the most relevant projects.

 Professional plan users can use the search below to filter and access additional projects.